 - Business capability and growth

 - Overcoming barriers and leveraging opportunities

-This initiative is overseen by our National Indigenous Engagement Manager who works alongside our projects to maximise opportunities.
+This initiative is overseen by our National Indigenous Affairs Manager who works alongside our projects to maximise opportunities.

 “The BESIX Watpac cultural journey has evolved substantially with our processes now focused strongly on driving Indigenous engagement and participation, both on our worksites and through business opportunities.
 Upskilling the next generation of Indigenous workers is more than our responsibility, it’s the right thing to do."